Study of the behaviour of Nesterov Accelerated Gradient in a non convex setting: the strongly quasar convex case: Geometrical considerations

 \end{proposition} \begin{sproof} The idea behind the construction is the following: the function $f$ is build such that its curvature alternates $L$ and $-L$, given that the $L$ curvature will occur more often than $-L$ to ensure that the function grows enough to be strongly quasar convex.\\ To create such a function, we define the following set

 Then we define $f$ on $[0,1]$, such that:

 with $f'(0)=f(0) = 0$. $f$ is clearly such that it will reach its lower curvature $-L$ in all vicinity of its minimizer.
-It remains to show that it is strongly quasar convex, which is done in Appendix \ref{appendix non convex example}.\\ \end{sproof} \paragraph{Other pathological examples}The construction used to show Proposition \ref{prop contre exemple} can be adapted to make other pathological behaviours.
-For example, consider $\mu$-quadratic growth functions, \textit{i.e.} which satisfy for all $x\in \mathbb{R}^d$, $f(x) - f^\ast \geqslant \frac{\mu}{2}\lVert x-x^\ast \rVert^2$.
-This defines functions lower bounded by a quadratic, but it may have critical points that are not (global) minima.
-However due to the local regularity around a global minimizer $x^\ast$ offered by the quadratic growth, one may ask the following question:
+It remains to show that it is strongly quasar convex, which is done in Appendix \ref{appendix non convex example}.\\ \end{sproof}

-We address this question in appendix \ref{appendix non convex example}, answering negatively by constructing a counter example based on the aforementioned construction.